|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 Elastic Load Balancing is an Amazon web service that improves the availability and scalability of your application.
 With Elastic Load Balancing, you can distribute application loads between two or more Amazon EC2 instances.
 Elastic Load Balancing improves availability through redundancy, and it supports traffic growth for your application.

 Elastic Load Balancing automatically distributes and balances incoming application traffic among all the EC2 server instances you are running.
 The service also makes it easy to add new instances when you need to increase the capacity of your application.

 AWS Elastic Beanstalk automatically provisions Elastic Load Balancing when you deploy an application.
-Under Load Balacing, on the Configuration tab inside the Toolkit for Eclipse, you can edit the AWS Elastic Beanstalk environment's load balancing configuration.
+Under Load Balancing, on the Configuration tab for your environment inside the Toolkit for Eclipse, you can edit the AWS Elastic Beanstalk environment's load balancing configuration.

 The following sections describe the Elastic Load Balancing parameters you can configure for your application.

 The load balancer provisioned to handle requests for your AWS Elastic Beanstalk application sends requests to the Amazon EC2 instances that are running your application.
 The provisioned load balancer can listen for requests on HTTP and HTTPS ports and route requests to the Amazon EC2 instances in your AWS Elastic Beanstalk application.
 By default, the load balancer handles requests on the HTTP port.
 At least one of the ports (either HTTP or HTTPS) must be turned on.